jaspector

 Based on project valuation; includes plan review surcharge (~65% of permit fee) and 12% state surcharge.
 Fire/life-safety review fee may apply.
 CUP application fees if required.

-How to Schedule
+How to schedule

-Typical inspection sequence: Mandatory building inspections required at: foundation, framing, mechanical/electrical/plumbing rough-in, and final.
+Typical sequence: Mandatory building inspections required at: foundation, framing, mechanical/electrical/plumbing rough-in, and final.
 Applicant is responsible for requesting inspections and maintaining the inspection record card on site.

-Do I need a building permit in Jordan Valley, OR?
+01 Do I need a building permit in Jordan Valley, OR?

 A building permit is required for all new construction, structural alterations, and most additions in Jordan Valley.
 Conditional Use Permit required for non-farm dwellings in rural resource zones.
 Certain exempt structures and repairs may not require permits but may still require trade permits.

-How much does a building permit cost in Jordan Valley, OR?
+02 How much does a building permit cost in Jordan Valley, OR?

+Building permit fees in Jordan Valley, OR are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Based on project valuation; includes plan review surcharge (~65% of permit fee) and 12% state surcharge.
 Fire/life-safety review fee may apply.
 CUP application fees if required..
 Plan check fee: Approximately 65% of permit fee (based on project valuation).

-How do I apply for a building permit in Jordan Valley, OR?
+03 How do I apply for a building permit in Jordan Valley, OR?

-1. If property is in rural resource zone and seeking non-farm dwelling, Conditional Use Permit (CUP) may be required.
+To apply for a building permit in Jordan Valley, OR, follow these steps: 1.
+If property is in rural resource zone and seeking non-farm dwelling, Conditional Use Permit (CUP) may be required.
 Submit CUP application with plot plan, water-rights information, agency letters, and multiple copies.
 2. Submit structural permit application to Planning & Zoning with site plan and zoning fee ($50).
 3. If septic/onsite wastewater system proposed, submit soils evaluation application and site inspection request to Environmental Health ($520 fee).
 4. Once Planning & Zoning and Environmental Health approvals received, county issues physical address assignment.
 5. Submit structural permit application to Building Department with two complete sets of construction plans, zoning approval, and sanitation approval.
 6. Submit trade permits (electrical, plumbing, mechanical) as applicable with licensed contractor documentation.
 7. Building Department issues permits after plan review completion.
 8. Schedule and complete mandatory inspections: foundation, framing, mechanical/electrical/plumbing rough-in, and final.

-How long does it take to get a building permit in Jordan Valley, OR?
+04 How long does it take to get a building permit in Jordan Valley, OR?

-What work is exempt from building permits in Jordan Valley, OR?
+05 What work is exempt from building permits in Jordan Valley, OR?

-How do I schedule a building inspection in Jordan Valley, OR?
+06 How do I schedule a building inspection in Jordan Valley, OR?

-Other cities in Malheur County
+Other jurisdictions in Malheur County.

-View all Malheur County jurisdictions →
+All Malheur County jurisdictions →